GeorgeMilonas/DSML/docs/api/DataProcessor.md

 **Description:**
 Handles missing values in the DataFrame using the specified strategy.

+This method supports several strategies for dealing with missing data:

+- `mean` and `median` fill missing values in numeric columns accordingly.
+- `most_frequent` fills missing values in categorical columns using the mode.
+- `drop` removes rows containing missing values.

+Integer-like numeric columns are detected automatically and, when imputed, their values are rounded.
+If listed in `force_int_cols`, those columns will be cast back to integers after imputation.

 **Args:**
 - `strategy` (`str`, optional): Strategy to fill or drop missing values.
 Choices are `"mean"`, `"median"`, `"most_frequent"`, `"drop"`.
 Defaults to `"mean"`.
 - `force_int_cols` (`list[str]`, optional): List of columns that should be converted back to integers after imputation.